Landau Singularities of the 7-Point Ziggurat I: Warm-up

-The six-point case was analyzed in~\cite{Prlina:2018ukf}.
-It is qualitatively more similar to the four-point case than to the five-point case.
-The problem can be simplified by using a sequence of graphical moves to transform the six-point ziggurat graph shown in Fig.~\ref{fig:one}(c) into the equivalent graph in Fig.~\ref{fig:two}(a).
-The latter has the advantage of having precisely four times as many propagators as loops.
+The six-point graph ${\cal{G}}_6$ was analyzed in~\cite{Prlina:2018ukf}.
+This graph has the advantage of having precisely four times as many propagators as loops.
 This means that like in the four-point case, the solutions to the on-shell conditions are discrete (here there are 16 instead of 2) and the Kirchhoff conditions can be expressed as a determinant (here it is $12 \times 12$ instead of $4 \times 4$).
 Also like in the four-point case, the analysis of the leading singularity is not clouded by the need to isolate and discard solutions corresponding to IR singularities.
 When evaluated on any one of the on-shell solutions, the Kirchhoff determinant factors into a product of various four-brackets $\braket{i\,j\,k\,l}$.
-By scanning over all 16 solutions, and considering all independent cyclic images of the graph, one encounters all $\binom{6}{4} = 15$ distinct four-brackets, leading to the conclusion that all (first-type) Landau singularities of any massless planar six-point Feynman integral lie on the locus where a four-bracket vanishes.
+By scanning over all 16 solutions, and considering all independent cyclic images of the graph, one encounters all $\binom{6}{4} = 15$ distinct four-brackets.

-This bolsters the expectation---consistent with all results available to date, which now extends to seven loop order~\cite{Caron-Huot:2019vjl}---that the 15 four-brackets constitute the symbol alphabet for all six-point amplitudes in SYM theory, to any loop order.
-However, we pause again to emphasize that this analysis cannot be considered to provide a proof of this fact, since the Landau equations can only tell us where symbol letters \emph{vanish}, not their exact functional form away from the vanishing locus.
+This analysis in~\cite{Prlina:2018ukf} was interpreted as bolstering the expectation---consistent with all results available to date, which now extends to seven loop order~\cite{Caron-Huot:2019vjl}---that the 15 four-brackets constitute the symbol alphabet for all six-point amplitudes in SYM theory, to any loop order.
+However, thanks to the results of~\cite{Lippstreu:2023oio} we know that this argument is incorrect, even if its conclusion turns out to be correct.